 A programme that encourages thinking outside the box

 Hello Claudia Andersson!
-You are specialising in health economics on the Master’s Programme in Public Health Science at the University of Gothenburg.
-What is health economics all about?
+You are studying the Master’s Programme in Public Health Science at the University of Gothenburg.
+What do you like about the programme?

 “The breadth of the programme and the fact that it’s interdisciplinary and that we study in a completely different way from anything I’ve done before.
 When I studied to become a dentist, it was about stuffing a lot of facts and information into my head.
 This programme is about understanding things instead because when we’re talking about health, society and economics, the factors are changing all the time.
 There’s a dynamism to this programme that I really enjoy.